HMS Hermes (1835): Third Commission

 Her third commission commenced on 7 January 1850 under the command of Commander Edmund Gardiner Fishbourne, RN for service on the Cape of Good Hope Station.
 She soon moved on to the East Indies and China Station. during 1852 she was involved with Second Burmese War, She was in action in May on the Bassein River.
 In April 1853 she was at Nanling.
 She ran aground on 5 December 1853 near Hu-tan-shan river, after chasing Pirates.
 She returned to Home Waters paying off into the Steam Reserve at Woolwich on 10 June 1854.

 Fourth Commission

 Her last commission started on 13 June 1855 under the command of Commander Henry Coryton, RN for service on the North American and West Indies Station.

 On 21 February 1856, Commander William E.A.
 Gordon, RN took command and was assigned to the Cape of Good Hope Station.
+They first visited Sydney and Halifax in Nova Scotia before making their way down to Bermuda, and then on to the Caribbean and the West Indies.

+In August 1856 while in Jamaica, the muster rolls for Hermes show several of her crew as being discharged dead, which included the Ship Surgeon, John Ward, Assistant Surgeon Henry Cox as well as the Paymaster and Assistant Engineer, amongst others.
+This rather suggests it was something like an outbreak of cholera, smallpox or a tropical disease which had taken hold on board, as several of the crew died within a few weeks of each other and it also left Hermes with no medical officer.

-She returned to Home Waters paying off at Sheerness on 8 June 1860.
+Hermes returned to Home Waters paying off at Sheerness on 8 June 1860.